October 9, 2022

 I was on my game while in Lourenzá yesterday afternoon.
 I’d remembered it was Saturday and grabbed some breakfast and lunch items for today.
 It’s only taken three weeks for me to adequately prep for the cafe closures (and/or late openings) on Sundays.

-But of course, that preparedness inevitably meant that not one, but two cafes were open in town before 8 am this Sunday morning!
+But of course, that preparedness inevitably meant that not one, but two cafes were open in town before 8 am this Sunday!

-Oh well, that just meant I started my day on a great mood because I was able to eat my croissant, fruit, and yogurt at the albergue and then got to enjoy a bonus morning coffee at a local cafe before departing in the dark with a few pilgrims.
+Oh well, that just meant I started my day in a great mood because I was able to eat my croissant, fruit, and yogurt at the albergue, and then enjoyed a bonus morning coffee at a local cafe before departing in the dark with a few pilgrims.

 NEWCOMERS

-One of the pilgrims at the cafe was a Spanish guy named Jose, who I recognized from last night’s albergue.
+One of the pilgrims at the cafe was a Spanish man named Jose, whom I recognized from the previous night’s albergue.
 As we shared a table sipping on café con leche, he told me he just started the Camino in Ribadeo.
-So yesterday was his first day of walking, and he hoped to complete the 195-kilometer section through Galicia before returning home to Madrid.
+Yesterday was his first day of walking, and he planned to complete the 195-kilometer section through Galicia before returning home to Madrid.

 For my part, I’ll admit I slept very well.
-I was In a different room than him, and I woke up a few times in the night.
+I was in a different room from him, and I woke up a few times in the night.
 But each time, I remember being shocked that nobody was snoring, nor coughing, nor making weird noises.

-As we set off out of town together, we discussed an interesting new sight on the Camino.
-There were at least 10 giant suitcases sitting by the albergue’s front door this morning when I left.
+As we set off out of town together, we discussed an interesting new sight at our albergue.
+There had been at least 10 giant suitcases sitting by the albergue’s front door this morning when we departed.
 All of them were waiting for Correos (the Spanish postal system) to transport them to another albergue down the line.

-I’d seen a handful of pilgrims using this transport service during my journey, but never have I seen 10 suitcases in a single albergue!
-And we’d left there around 8 am, so it’s possible that even more pilgrims had yet to put their suitcases out before the 9 a.m.
+I’d seen a handful of pilgrims using this transport service during my journey, but I’d never seen 10 suitcases in a single albergue!
+We left around 8 a.m., so it’s possible that even more pilgrims had yet to put their suitcases out before the 9 a.m.
 Correos pickup deadline!!

-I told Jose that it felt as if the Camino has filled back up with people again too.
-The number of pilgrims walking this route seemed to drop off near Gijón, when a chunk of people split off toward the Camino Primativo.
+I told Jose that it felt as if the Camino had filled back up with people again, too.
+The number of pilgrims walking this route seemed to drop off near Gijón, when a chunk of people split off toward the Camino Primitivo.
 But now the route was definitely swelling back up again!

 As the sun began to rise, I spent the first 30 or 45 minutes of the day weaving my way past the current bubble of pilgrims who seemed to have materialized from thin air.

-I suspect this will be the new norm though.
-Yesterday afternoon one of the other pilgrims in the albergue showed me a live stream of Santiago de Compestela on her social media feed.
+I suspect this will be the new norm.
+Yesterday afternoon, one of my fellow pilgrims in the albergue showed me a live stream of Santiago de Compostela on her social media feed.
 It looked like a parade of people literally walking into the city!

 This news just blew my mind.
 Were more people deciding to walk the Camino in general?
 Did the Pope’s extension of the Jacobean holy year account for this massive influx of people?
 Did that announcement even matter to most pilgrims in an increasingly secular world?